Harryleft/taofen-memory/diss/HandwritingModule_refactor_examples.md

 import HandwritingFilterControls from './HandwritingFilterControls';
 import ResultsHeader from './ResultsHeader';
 import HandwritingMasonryGrid from './HandwritingMasonryGrid';
-import EmptyState from './EmptyState';
+import HandwritingEmptyState from './HandwritingEmptyState';
-import ErrorState from './ErrorState';
+import HandwritingErrorState from './HandwritingErrorState';
 import HandwritingLoadingIndicator from './HandwritingLoadingIndicator';

 interface HandwritingModuleProps {